chipmanj/SeqSGPV/README.md

 </div>

-[^1]: ROPE as effects practically equivalent to the point null whereas
+[^1]: Kruschke (2013) uses ‘equivalence’ to refer to effects indifferent
-    theFreedman refers to the ROE as effects where the scientific communitymay disagree on whether an intervention has enough value to beimplemented.
+    to the point null whereas Freedman et al. (1984) uses ‘equivalence’ to refer to effects in which there is ambiguity on whether an effect is clearly superior to standard of care.
 Hence, ROE is a broader term.

 [^2]: Jennison & Turnbull (1989) provide error rate control for
     intervals that adjust for frequency properties using group